Appy-success/mergerapplication/README.md

 Contributions are welcome!
 Please refer to the [Change Log](./ChangeLog.md) for recent updates before submitting a pull request.

 ## License
 This project is licensed under the MIT License.

+You are free to use, modify, and distribute this software, provided that proper attribution is given to the original authors.
+For more details, refer to the [LICENSE](./LICENSE.md) file included in the repository.